Use Zoom to support your course

-Go to Recording Settings online at https://stanford.zoom.us/profile/setting?tab=recording and turn the following settings on or off.
+Go to Recording Settings online at https://stanford.zoom.us/profile/setting?tab=recording and adjust the following:

-- Local recording**: Turn this off to ensure all of your recordings and meeting chat (but not private chats) are saved to Zoom’s cloud where they can be more easily shared (Zoom has unlimited quota).
+- Local recording*: Turn this off if you want to ensure all of your recordings and meeting chat (but not private chats) are saved to Zoom’s cloud where they can be more easily shared.

-- Require password to access shared cloud recordings: turn this on to auto-generate a new (editable) password for every recording.
-See Access Recording to learn how to find the auto-generated password for distribution (Note that students who click to recordings from the Cloud recordings tab of the Canvas Zoom tool will be notified of your password by default.)
+- Require passcode to access shared cloud recordings: turn this on to auto-generate a new (editable) passcode for every recording.
+See Access Recording to learn how to find the auto-generated passcode for distribution (Note that students who click to recordings from the Cloud recordings tab of the Canvas Zoom tool will be notified of your passcode by default.)

 3. Decide if you need help during your meeting